Informatievlaanderen/OSLO-SpecificationGenerator/README.md

 # OSLO-SpecificationGenerator

-OSLO-SpecificationGenerator is a Python package to generate specifications from RDF vocabularies.
+OSLO-SpecificationGenerator is a Python package to generate HTML specifications from RDF vocabularies.

 ## Table of Contents
 * [Overview](#overview)